diamondsdontcrack/A1---Part-A-Pre-processing-Feature-Engineering/ir-ass1-partA-startcode_PG/DEVELOPMENT.md

 for index, term in enumerate(terms):
        vocab = {term: index}

+and later

+df = {term: 0}

 I had intended to add each term to vocab but the last line creates a new dictionary and replaces the previous one on each iteration leaving a dictionary with only 1 term.
+Because df was repeatedly replaced, by the time df[term] +=1 was executed, most keys did not exist, including 'cat'.
-The change was changing vocab = {term: index} to vocab[term] = index.
+The change was changing vocab = {term: index} to vocab[term] = index, and df = {term:0} to df[term] = 0

 This will add or update the key-value pair inside the existing dictionary and builds it progressively.